PRESSING PAST PENTECOST: THREE (EXCERPT OF THE FEASTS OF THE LORD)

 It is true of us today, on a scale more limited than will be true during the coming thousand-year Kingdom Age, that as Christ is formed in us and dwells in us the Glory of God flows to other people.

-And Ezra the priest brought the law before the congregation both of men and women, and all that could hear with understanding, upon the first day of the seventh month.
+So Ezra the priest brought the Law before the assembly of men and women and all who could hear with understanding on the first day of the seventh month.
 (Nehemiah 8:2)

 The reader may recall that the first day of the seventh month was the memorial of blowing of Trumpets.
 Again, we have the prophetic symbolism of the Day of the Lord.
 The trumpet of God will sound, the Glory of God will flow forth (the water gate), and the laws of the Kingdom of God will be renewed in God’s people.